Visitor centre

 Hartmann factory

 Hartmannfabrik, Fabrikstr.
-11, 09111 Chemnitz (↗ Google Maps)
+11, 09111 Chemnitz (google Maps)

 How to get there

-• bus stop "Hohe Brücke"
+• Bus, bus stop "Hohe Brücke"

-• car parks are located behind the building (also accessible for the disabled)
+• Car parks are located behind the building (also accessible for the disabled)

 → Barrier-free access